McLargo/python-framework/README.md

 your commit messages.

-As only one developer (myself) is expected to work at the same time in this project and frontend, every commit goes to **master** (Trunk-based development).
+As only one developer (myself) is expected to work at the same time in this project (backend and frontend), every commit goes to **master** (Trunk-based development).
 No need to create new branches and make pull-request (unless breaking changes are introduced, such as new contracts to the app, big refactors...).

 Install pre-commit hooks to include automatic tools to review code:

 ## Testing

-I do believe that unit test are the most important part of a project, to keep the code clean, and avoid breaking code that is working.
+I do believe that unit test are the most important part of a project, to keep the code clean, and avoid adding breaking code to a piece of software that is working.
 A good coverage of the application indicates that services are robust.
-[TDD Test-Driven Development]( https://www.guru99.com/test-driven-development.html) is my ideal development methodology.
+[TDD Test-Driven Development](
+https://www.guru99.com/test-driven-development.html) is my ideal development methodology.